frialey63/foxfowler/README.md

 ## METHOD

+Starting from a faded listing in a dusty box in my loft...

-Adobe Scan app on Android
+1 Adobe Scan app on Android

-OCR by Windows "Text Extractor" PowerToy
+2 OCR by Windows "Text Extractor" PowerToy

-GNU F77 compiler and make
+3 GNU F77 compiler and make

-Microsoft VS Code
+4 Microsoft VS Code

 ## TODO